yeon-lab/Health-risk-prediction/README.md

 ## Installation

-Our model depends on Numpy, scikit-learn, PyTorch (CUDA toolkit if use GPU), and pytorch_metric_learning.
+Our model depends on Numpy, scikit-learn, PyTorch (CUDA toolkit if use GPU), and torchmetrics.
 You must have them installed before using our model.